-The Office of Equity oversees the University's response to reports of discrimination and harassment, including sexual misconduct.
-Northwestern may investigate any reported violations of this policy that occur in the context of a University program or activity or that otherwise affect the University's working or learning environments, regardless of whether the reported conduct occurred on or off campus.
+The Office of Equity oversees the University's response to reports of discrimination and harassment, including sexual misconduct, as described below.

+Northwestern may investigate any reported violations of this policy that occur in the context of a University program or activity or that otherwise affect the University's working or learning environments, regardless of whether the reported conduct occurredon or off campus.
+Reports of violations of other University policies will be referred to the appropriate office.